emarcey/cicerone/glossary/brewing.md

 		* cereals (e.g. unmalted barley/wheat, corn, rice, oats, rye, buckwheat, proso-millet (gluten intolerance))
 		* can be whole, grits, flour flakes, malted, torrefied
 		* could also be pre-processed via intense heat treatment (basically puffed cereal)
+* **Base Malt:** any malt that has enough enzymatic power (diastatic activity) to ensure starch conversion during mashing
+	* accounts for the majority of the grist (60-100%)
+	* provides fermentable sugars and free amino nitrogen for yeast to consume
+	* provides both substrate and enzymes
+	* usual options: 2-row/6-row pilsner, pale ale, malted wheat, Munich malt (in special cases like Märzen)
 * **Bock:** a protected category in Germany, requiring that the beer have an original gravity of at least 16° Plato (~1.065), leading to an alcohol content generally 6% or higher
 * **Bottle Conditioning:** a method of carbonating beer by adding yeast to bottled beer
 	* Pros: results in high carbonation, aids in preserving freshness, better foam retention, finer/silkier texture of carbonation